Iraq says has U.S. support in Kurdish oil deals row

 Maliki said in July that U.S. President Barack Obama had backed Baghdad's concerns over Exxon Mobil's oil deal with Kurdistan in a letter.
 The White House declined to comment on its content.

-Kurdistan, autonomous since 1991, runs its own government and armed forces but relies on the central government for a percentage of the country's oil revenues from the national budget.
+Autonomous since 1991, Kurdistan runs its own government and armed forces but relies on the central government for a percentage of the country's oil revenues from the national budget.

-(Reporting by Aseel Kami in Baghdad and Kim Dixon in Washington; Writing by Barry Malone; Editing by Janet Lawrence and Pravin Char)